 And in 2013, I wrote about how modest spending restraint was helping to solve fiscal problems created by the financial crisis.

-Today, I want to further explore Iceland’s fiscal policy, largely because of this remarkable chart that accompanied a Bloomberg report on the country’s budget
+Today, I want to further explore Iceland’s fiscal policy, largely because of this remarkable chart that accompanied a Bloomberg report on the country’s budget strategy.

 As you can see, debt skyrocketed during the financial crisis and has since plummeted at a very rapid rate.